isabella232/advertising-cloud.en/help/user-guide/planning/brandpoint/faqs-best-practices.md

 1. Is BrandPoint available in my market?

-    1. BrandPoint is available with Nielsen OCR reporting in the United States,&nbsp;United Kingdom, Canada, Italy, Germany, France, and Australia.&nbsp; It's also available with TubeMogul GRP reporting in the countries listed below.
+    1. BrandPoint is available with Nielsen OCR reporting in the United States, United Kingdom, Canada, Italy, Germany, France, and Australia.
+It's also available with TubeMogul GRP reporting in the countries listed below.
        Countries Currently Available:

        Japan, Singapore, Belgium, China, Denmark, Finland, Brazil, Hong Kong, Indonesia, Malaysia, Netherlands, New Zealand, Norway, Philippines, Republic of Ireland, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand and Vietnam.

-       &nbsp;
        Please contact us for expected availability in other countries.

 1. Why isn’t the DMA I want available through BrandPoint?
 When will it be available?

-    1. Nielsen OCR reporting is currently only available in the 30 largest DMAs in the United States.&nbsp; We will continue to add DMAs as they become available through Nielsen OCR.
+    1. Nielsen OCR reporting is currently only available in the 30 largest DMAs in the United States.
+We will continue to add DMAs as they become available through Nielsen OCR.

 1. How are you able to report on sites where Nielsen OCR isn’t available?

-    1. Our system compares the audience composition of each site we serve ads on.&nbsp; We then find properties that have a similar audience composition to that site and base the prediction on those figures.
+    1. Our system compares the audience composition of each site we serve ads on.
+We then find properties that have a similar audience composition to that site and base the prediction on those figures.

-1. In TV I buy a frequency target, you have a frequency cap.&nbsp; What’s the difference?
+1. In TV I buy a frequency target, you have a frequency cap.
+What’s the difference?

-    1. Unlike TV, you can guarantee that one online user will see an ad no more than a specified amount of times.&nbsp; Reach and frequency, therefore, can be more accurately measured.&nbsp; If you have a certain average frequency in mind, it may be beneficial to raise the frequency cap to hit that average amount.
+    1. Unlike TV, you can guarantee that one online user will see an ad no more than a specified amount of times.
+Reach and frequency, therefore, can be more accurately measured.
+If you have a certain average frequency in mind, it may be beneficial to raise the frequency cap to hit that average amount.

 1. How long does it take to index my private marketplace / direct buy sites?

-    1. New private ad feeds will typically be available in the tool within 24 hours.&nbsp; However, the indexing process requires us to first run media through the feed to evaluate the site’s demographics, so it can sometimes take several days to index a site.
+    1. New private ad feeds will typically be available in the tool within 24 hours.
+However, the indexing process requires us to first run media through the feed to evaluate the site’s demographics, so it can sometimes take several days to index a site.

 1. Is there a difference between a TV and digital GRP?

-    1. The calculation is the same – and in the case of BrandPoint, both are validated by Nielsen data.&nbsp; However, one might argue that a digital GRP is more valuable since the viewer has to initiate each video view (whereas most research suggests only 50% of people are actually watching the TV when it is on).&nbsp; Also, frequency caps can’t be set on TV.
+    1. The calculation is the same – and in the case of BrandPoint, both are validated by Nielsen data.
+However, one might argue that a digital GRP is more valuable since the viewer has to initiate each video view (whereas most research suggests only 50% of people are actually watching the TV when it is on).
+Also, frequency caps can’t be set on TV.

 1. Aren’t we going back in time by using GRPs in digital?

-    1. No, all of the other metrics we capture like completion rates, engagements, clicks and conversions are still available.&nbsp; GRP measurement is simply used to enable cross-media planning and measurement across TV and digital video.
+    1. No, all of the other metrics we capture like completion rates, engagements, clicks and conversions are still available.
+GRP measurement is simply used to enable cross-media planning and measurement across TV and digital video.

 1. If I want to run in locations not available in BrandPoint, should I run the campaign under “CPM Mode”?